Get in Touch

 If a claim arises:

-• We may participate in defense at our expense
+- We may participate in defence at our expense

 16.3 Limitations